-This modular design allows to have dedicated MEFs per infrastructure device, which satisfies the requirement (5) explained above.
-This way, it would be possible to implement dedicated MEFs to handle any kind of proprietary interfaces (dotted red lines in Fig. 1).
-Then, the Metrics Management entity instructs each MEF to extract metrics from its monitored component and to make them available to the upper layer.
-It is important to remark that all these metrics have to follow the 5G EVE format to satisfy constraint (6) presented before.
+This modular design allows to have dedicated MEFs per infrastructure device, which satisfies the architecture requirement (5) explained above.
+This way, it would be possible to implement dedicated MEFsto handle any kind of proprietary interfaces (dotted red lines in Fig. 1).
+Then, the Metrics Management entity instructs each MEF to extract certain metrics from its monitored component and to make them available to the upper layer.
+It is important to remark that all metrics produced by MEFs have to follow the 5G EVE format to satisfy constraint (6) presented before.

 The Broker system is in charge of storing and distributing not only the metrics obtained from different sites, but also the KPIs' and results' values generated in upper layers.
 For accomplishing requirement (1), two brokering levels have been defined: the Intrasite broker, deployed per site, whose role is to eventually harmonize the metrics' format to provide data in an unified way, preserving the data privacy of each site, and the Inter-site broker, which interconnects all sites together to both aggregate metrics through the Metrics aggregation component, generating new metrics based on those provided by the MEFs, and directly provide them to the different tools grouped in the Monitoring/Results collection/KPI tools entity, which lays the ground for a set of value-added additional components that range from the KPI Framework for performance diagnosis already presented, which allows to fulfill requirement (7), to more complex modules such as data analytics platforms, SLA enforcement mechanisms or data visualisation services, which can be fed from the monitoring data provided by the system.
+Finally, the Metrics Management entity is the responsible for properly configuring all levels of the broker system in a per-experiment basis, in order to satisfy requirements (2), (3) and (4).